Part-Time

 HOW TO APPLY ?

 Application to Part-time Courses must be made online.
-Click here to Apply Online.
+Click here to Apply Online

 The Application Process

 Step 1 : Apply for your course online.
-Please note an application deposit of €250 must be paid at the time of application by credit card, laser card or visa debit.
+Please note an application deposit of €250 must be paid at the time of application by credit card or visa debit.
 If you do not make a payment at the time of application, your application will be deemed incomplete and will NOT be received by our Admissions Office.

 The Admissions Office